jambuur/APEDSK99/README.md

   <img width="576" src=img/TIME4.jpg>
 </p>

 **CALL ACHR** redefines the "lower capital" character definitions to true lower case.
-It's a bit of a bummer that BASIC constantly reloads the original definitions in command mode so you can really only enjoy lower case characters in a running program (**NB** see the notes on _Extended Basic_ further below):
+It's a bit of a bummer that BASIC constantly reloads the original definitions in command mode so you can really only enjoy lower case characters in a running program.
+What has this feature  to do with DSK's I hear you ask?
+Well, nothing really but it shows the ability of developing useful CALL's with APEDSK99:
 <p align="center">
   <img width="576" src=img/ACHR.jpg>
 </p>